Vinyl Wall Decal Installation

 We will be doing ours today on a wall since that is the most common application.

 So, choose your spot on the wall and give it a quick wipe with a dry cloth.
 We just want to get any surface dirt off.
 If you are installing in a kitchen or a bathroom you will probably want to clean the wall with a surface cleaner such as Windex.
 Often in wet rooms, a film can build up on walls.
-Make you let the wall dry completely before applying the decal.
+Make sure you let the wall dry completely before applying the decal.

 Untape the wall art, just the little piece of tape holding it in a roll.
 Carefully unroll it.
 It is best to either lay it flat and put some flat objects on it to flatten; however, you can carefully reverse roll it also.